dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

 \end{align*}
 $$

-IBL considers whole environment lighting not just the direct lighting, which makes it possible for objects to look more physically accurate.
-But with this environment lighting when we have to do the calculation for radiance using reflectance equation, we need to calculate the integral with multiple incoming light directions becuase of potential radiance from all directions.
-While for direct lighting, we already knew the limited light positions and their respected directions which make it easier to calculate because of radiance from only one direction.
+IBL considers whole environment lighting rather than just direct lighting, which makes it possible for objects to appear more physically accurate.
+In the case of environment lighting, calculating radiance using the reflectance equation requires integrating it across all incoming light directions over the hemisphere above the surface because of potential radiance contributions from all possible directions.
+While for direct lighting, we already know the limited light positions and their corresponding directions which make it easier to calculate radiance as it originates from a single direction.

-With an environment cubemap, we can visualize each texel (texture pixel) as one single light source and by sampling this cubemap with `texture()` for the direction $\omega_i$, we can get scene's radiance from that direction.
+With an environment cubemap, each texel (texture pixel) can be visualized as one single light source.
+By sampling this cubemap with `texture()` for the direction $\omega_i$, we can get the scene's radiance from that direction.

 ```GLSL
 vec3 radiance = texture(cubemap, w_i).rgb;
 ```
-We have to do this smapling for all possible directions $\omega_i$ across the hemisphere $\Omega$ which will become very expensive with each fragment shader call.
-We can try with precomputing most of the required calculations to solve this integral efficiently.
+We have to do this sampling for all possible directions $\omega_i$ across the hemisphere $\Omega$ which can become computationally expensive for each fragment shader call.
+To solve this integral efficiently, we will precompute most of the required calculations.

-We can extend the reflectance equation in 2 parts for diffuse and specular IBL separately.
+The reflectance equation can be split into two separate components: diffuse and specular IBL.

 $$
 \begin{align*}